jamesquinlan/dsc-techstack/topics/linkedIn.md

 * Hiking
 * In the car

-These may be good for instagram.
+These may be good for Instagram.

-Services exist e.g., photofeeler.com  that will review your photo for:
+Services exist, e.g., photofeeler.com, that will review your photo for:

-* Likebility
+* Likability
 * Influence
 * Competence